ERB031/Golgotha-Website/README.md

 Cinema from Oswego
 State University.
 During her time at Oswego, she worked for American High Studios, one of the most popular comedy channels on TikTok, boasting over 2.5 million followers.

-Brian Mortenson
+Brian Mortensen
 Executive Producer
-Brian Mortenson is an experienced director, producer, and filmaker whos using his decades of experience to help guide this project.
+Brian Mortensen is an experienced director, producer, and filmmaker whose decades of experience help guide this project.
 His short films have played in national and international festivals.

 Director's statement: CINEMA IS MADE OF THE FABRIC OF THE UNIVERSE - LIGHT, SOUND, AND TIME.
 THEREFORE, IT IS THE PERFECT ART FORM TO TELL A STORY WITH SUCH EXISTENTIAL WEIGHT.
 MY APPROACH TO FILMMAKING IS A LITTLE DIFFERENT THAN SOME.
 MY BACKGROUND IS IN THE AVANT-GARDE, AND SO I LIKE TO THINK OF A FILM AS SOMETHING BETWEEN A MOVING PAINTING AND A SYMPHONY.
 EVERY SINGLE SHOT MUST BE HANDLED WITH THE SAME ATTENTION TO DETAIL THAT AN ARTIST WOULD APPROACH A CANVAS.
 EVERY FRAME MUST BE A PAINTING.
 ANYTHING IN THE